MasterJ93/ATProtoKit/README.md

 - **visionOS** 1 or later.
 - **watchOS** 9 or later.

+For Linux, you need to use Swift 6.0 or later.
+At this time, use must use `@preconcurrency` when importing ATProtoKit.
+On Linux, the minimum requirements include:
+- **Ubuntu** 18.04
+- **CentOS** 7
+- **Red Hat UBI** 9
+- **Debian** 12
+- **Fedora** 39

 You can also use this project for any programs you make using Swift and running on **Docker**.

 > [!WARNING]
-> As of right now, Linux support is theoretically possible, but not guaranteed to be tested.
-The plan is to make it fully compatible with Linux by version 1.0, though this is not a required goal to get there.
+> As of right now, Windows support is theoretically possible, but not has not been tested to work.
 For other platforms (such as Android), this is also not tested, but should be theoretically possible.
 While it’s not a goal to make it fully compatible, contributions and feedback on the matter are welcomed.

 ## Submitting Contributions and Feedback